-Ede Frecska is Chairman of the Department of Psychiatry at the University of Debrecen, Hungary.
+Dr. Ede Frecska is the Chairman of Psychiatry at the Faculty of Medicine of the University of Debrecen.
 He received his medical degree in 1977 from the Semmelweis University in Hungary.
-He then earned qualifications as certified psychologist from the Department of Psychology at Eötvös Lóránd University in Budapest.
-Dr. Frecska completed his residency training in Psychiatry both in Hungary (1986) and in the United States (1992).
-He is a qualified psychopharmacologist (1987) of international merit with 17 years of clinical and research experience in the United States.
-During his early academic years, Dr. Frecska’s studies were devoted to research on schizophrenia and affective illness.
-He published more than 75 scientific papers and book chapters on these topics.
-In his recent research he is engaged in studies on psychointegrator plants and techniques.
-He is particularly interested in the physiological role of endohallucinogen compounds (DMT, 5MeO-DMT, and bufotenin).
+He then earned qualifications as certified psychologist from the Department of Psychology at Lorand Eotvos University in Budapest.
+Dr. Frecska completed his residency training in Psychiatry both in Hungary (1986), and in the United States (1992).
+He is a qualified psychopharmacologist (1987) of international merit with 17 years of clinical and research experience in the United States, where he reached the rank of Associate Professorship.
+During his academic years, Dr. Frecska's studies were devoted to research on schizophrenia and affective illness.
+In his recent research he is engaged in studies on psychointegrator drugs, especially on the physiological effects of DMT in acute and chronic cellular stress like hypoxia.
+His theoretical work focuses on the interface between cognitive neuroscience and quantum brain dynamics.
+He is specifically interested in the mechanism of initiation ceremonies and healing rituals.
+He published more than 100 scientific papers and book chapters on these topics.
 Dr. Frecska is a member of several professional organizations (APA, ECNP, CINP), and has received grants and awards from a variety of sources (NARSAD, NIAA).